benoutram/terraform-aws-vpc-example/README.md

 2. `database_password` is a random password that will be the MySQL password for the terraform user account used by the web application.
 3. `public_key_path` is the local path to the OpenSSH public key file of a key pair that should have access to EC2 web server instances, e.g. /home/*you*/.ssh/id_rsa_terraform.pub.
 4. `certificate_arn` is the ARN of an AWS Certificate Manager provisioned SSL certificate for the domain name that you want to use, e.g. arn:aws:acm:eu-west-1:123456789012:certificate/12345678-1234-1234-1234-123456789012.
 5. `route53_hosted_zone_name` is the domain name of the hosted zone managed in Route 53 e.g. domain.com.
-A 'terraform' hostname will be created within this domain name.
+A 'terraform' hostname will be created within this domain.
 6. `allowed_cidr_blocks` is a list of allowed CIDR blocks that should have SSL access to the application load balancer and SSH access to the EC2 web server instances, e.g. ["0.0.0.0/0"].

 Other project properties such as the AWS region and EC2 instance type can be found defined in file `terraform.tfvars`.
 If you change the region then you will also need to make sure an AMI is defined for it.